MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/CanvasPathGeometry.md

 public static CanvasGeometry CreateGeometry(string pathData, StringBuilder logger = null);
 ```

 The **logger** parameter in this method is an option argument of type **StringBuilder** that can be used to obtain the **CanvasPathBuilder** commands in text format.
-It is mainly intended for information/debugging purpose only.
+It is mainly intended for information/debugging purposes only.

 ### Creating Color